anhnguyendepocen/TSME-Spring-2020/ARIMA_Basics.md

 <br> <br> <br>

 > “It’s like linear regression using least squares, but it is much
-> harder and the results are not explicit.”
+> harder and the results are not explicit.” –David Stoffer

 <img src="tsaa.png" width="15%" style="display: block; margin: auto 0 auto auto;" />